amidaware/trmm-docs/docs/install_server.md

 #### Network Requirements

 - A real (internet resolvable) domain is needed to generate a Let'sEncrypt wildcard cert. _If you cannot afford to purchase a domain ($12 a year) then you can get one for free at [freenom.com](https://www.freenom.com/)_
     - example.local is __NOT__ a real domain.
-No you [don't have to expose your server](faq.md#can-i-run-tactical-rmm-locally-behind-nat-without-exposing-anything-to-the-internet) to the internet
+No, you [don't have to expose your server](faq.md#can-i-run-tactical-rmm-locally-behind-nat-without-exposing-anything-to-the-internet) to the internet
 - A TOTP based authenticator app.
-Some popular ones are Google Authenticator, Authy and Microsoft Authenticator.
+Some popular ones are Google Authenticator, Authy, and Microsoft Authenticator.

 #### Update Recommendations